 "This could include conditions that he might not be considering now.
 ADAMM-RSM can collect a vast amount of data, and he can retroactively and review the data to apply this technology to other diseases."

-Should the pilot project prove successful, next steps will include running a second and third trial that target specific populations and larger sample sizes, with the initial feasibility study focusing on 40 patients.
+Should the pilot project prove successful, the next steps will include running a second and third trial that target specific populations and larger sample sizes, with the initial feasibility study focusing on 40 patients.
 Further work would include analyzing and finding algorithms that will enable the prediction of major respiratory events such as admissions or ER visits.

 "If everything works, it could easily be done within two to three years," Dr. Ferrara said.